 Geologists, statisticians, and economists have been performing resource assessments for decades to provide insights regarding the future of petroleum supply.
-The demands for and uses of these assessments have evolved an increasingly complex quantitative techniques and procedures to meet the challenge.
+The demands for and uses of these assessments have evolved, and increasingly complex quantitative techniques and procedures have been developed to meet these challenges.
 Generally, the evolution has been from deterministic to stochastic methods, incorporating uncertainty and risk analyses.
-Scientific disciplines involved in the assessment process have evolved in parallel with the methodology, from primarily geology in the early assessments to a complex multi-disciplinary array of geology, geophysics, petroleum engineering, economics, and statistics.
+Scientific disciplines involved in the assessments have evolved in parallel with the methodology, from primarily geology in the early assessments to a complex, multi-disciplinary array of geology, geophysics, petroleum engineering, economics, and statistics.